awesomeerictech/DigitalBloom/README.md

 DigitalBloom is **not an ERP**.
 It does not manage accounting, inventory, or internal enterprise workflows.
 Its sole focus is **customer-facing marketing, communication, and engagement**.

+DigitalBloom is a modern replacement for legacy marketing websites, it offers more tools than a website.

 ---

 ## What DigitalBloom Does